 We provide this explanation not because we want everyone to agree with us, but because we believe that problem solving starts with difficult conversations.
-More will come.
-When they do, it's important that you continue to speak freely, and with the assumption that everyone, including the people who thought they were helping the bison calf by putting it in their car, is operating with the best intentions.
+When these conversations arise, it's important that you continue to speak freely, and with the assumption that everyone, including the person who handled the bison was operating with the best intentions.

-Situations like this one are challenging, but they also offer a space for all of us to engage in deeper conversations about the meaning of wild places as we move forward into the second century of the National Park Service.
+Situations like this one are challenging, but they also offer a space for all of us to engage in deeper conversations about the meaning of wild places as we move forward into the 151st year of Yellowstone.

-In all of this, there's one takeaway we really want to underscore: please give animals space.
+In all of this, there's one takeaway we really want to underscore: please give animals room to roam.
 Stay at least 100 yards away from wolves and bears, and at least 25 yards away from all other animals.
 Help us make it socially unacceptable to do anything else.